Get Started

 Trigger the rule

-Ask Claude Code to clean up:
+Then ask Claude Code to clean it up:

-Please run rm -rf ~/projects/old-experiments to free disk space.
+Please run rm -rf /var/tmp/defenseclaw-demo-empty.

 In a second terminal you'll see the audit event land.
 List recent alerts: